engineyard/ey-docs/pages/configure-mysql-server.md

 So if you clone, restart or resize an instance, make sure you keep this in mind.

-Every other time you restart MySQL, your configuration in the `/etc/mysql.d/` folder will be used.
+Every other time you restart MySQL, your configuration in the `/etc/mysql.d/` folder is used.